Jewish eschatology: Medieval rabbinical views

 While classical rabbinic sources discuss the afterlife, medieval scholars disputed the nature of individuals' continued existence after the Messianic Age.
-While Maimonides describes an entirely spiritual existence for souls, which he calls "disembodied intellects", Nachmanides proposed a spiritual existence on Earth wherein spirituality and physicality are merged.
+While Maimonides describes an entirely spiritual existence for souls, which he calls "disembodied intellects", Nachmanides proposes a spiritual existence on Earth in which spirituality and physicality are merged.
 Both agree that life after death is, as Maimonides describes, the "End of Days".
 This existence entails a heightened understanding of and connection to the Shekhinah.
 All classical rabbinic scholars share this latter view.

 According to Maimonides, any non-Jew who lives according to the Seven Laws of Noah is regarded as a righteous gentile and assured a place in the world to come (the final reward of the righteous).

 There is a great deal of surviving rabbinic material concerning the fate of the soul after death, its experiences, and where it goes.
 At various points in the afterlife journey, the soul may encounter: hibbut ha-kever, the pains and other experiences of physico-spiritual dissolution or reconfiguration within the grave; Dumah, the angel in charge of funerary matters; Satan, as the angel of death or another equally grim figure; the Kaf ha-Kela, the ensnarement or confinement of the stripped-down soul within ghostly material reallocations, described in chapter 8 of the Tanya, Chabad's primary philosophical text, as devised for the cleansing of souls needing punishment not severe enough to warrant Gehinnom; Gehinnom; and Gan Eden (a place of heavenly respite or paradise characterized by spiritual purity).
 Classical rabbinic scholars agree that these concepts are beyond typical human understanding, so these ideas are expressed throughout rabbinic literature as parables and analogies.

 Gehenna is fairly well defined in the rabbinic literature.
 It is sometimes translated as "hell" but is more similar to Nicene Christianity's purgatory than to its Hell.
 Rabbinic thought maintains that souls are not tortured in Gehenna forever; the longest that one can be there is said to be eleven months, with the exception of heretics and the exceedingly sinful.
 This is why Jews mourning for near relatives will not recite mourner's kaddish for more than eleven months after death.
 Gehinnom is considered a spiritual forge whereby the soul is purified for its eventual ascent to Gan Eden (Garden of Eden).